Dr Iulian Chear

 Area of expertise

-I offer psychotherapy for a wide range of life issues including anxiety, depression, loss and bereavement, relationship issues and low self-esteem.
+I offer psychotherapy for a wide range of life issues including anxiety, depression, loss and bereavement, relationship and family issues, loneliness and low self-esteem.

 Get in touch if you would like to organise an introductory session.